-Letter of Authorization
+Letter of Authorization (LOA)

-How Bandwidth is Involved with LOA
+How Bandwidth is involved with LOAs

 Bandwidth requires its customers to obtain an LOA for all port-in orders.
 While Bandwidth may not require that an LOA be included when submitting a port in order, we do require that our customers can provide an LOA to us when requested.

 - Local Number Portability (LNP)